wretchedghost/easy-arch-ext4/README.md

+#### Work in progress

+Both laptop-post-install.sh and post-install.sh are works in progress.
+Do not use them yet.

 [easy-arch-ext4](https://git.wretchednet.com/wretchedghost/easy-arch-ext4) is a **bash script** that boostraps [Arch Linux](https://archlinux.org/) with even more sane defaults.

 - **ext4**: Easy to work with filesystem that just works.